lappsgrid-incubator/galaxy-paper-rank/README.md

 ## Requirements

 What *exactly* is expected?
 A command line program?
 A web service?
 A bash script that can run as a `cron` job?
+What is the target OS?
+Are there any preferences for implementation language(s) or frameworks?

 What is the desired output?
 Is an email with a list of links to articles sufficient?
 Should articles be downloaded for human consumption?